Not magic: Opaque AI tool may flag parents with disabilities

 Last year, the U.S. Department of Health and Human Services funded a national study, co-authored by Vaithianathan and Putnam-Hornstein, that concluded that their overall approach in Allegheny could be a model for other places.

-HHS’ Administration for Children and Families spokeswoman Debra Johnson declined to say if the Justice Department’s probe would influence her agency’s future support for algorithmic approaches to child welfare.
+HHS’ Administration for Children and Families spokeswoman Debra Johnson declined to say whether the Justice Department’s probe would influence her agency’s future support for an AI-driven approach to child welfare.

-Especially as budgets tighten, cash-strapped agencies are desperate to focus on children who truly need protection.
-At a 2021 panel, Putnam-Hornstein acknowledged that Allegheny’s “overall screen-in rate remained totally flat” since their tool had been implemented.
+Especially as budgets tighten, cash-strapped agencies are desperate to find more efficient ways for social workers to focus on children who truly need protection.
+At a 2021 panel, Putnam-Hornstein acknowledged that “the overall screen-in rate remained totally flat” in Allegheny since their tool had been implemented.

+A 2012 HHS study found 95% of babies who are reported to child welfare agencies go through more than one caregiver and household change during their time in foster care, instability that researchers noted can itself be a form of trauma.

-The Hackneys’ daughter already has been placed in two foster homes and spent more than half of her life away from her parents.
+The Hackneys’ daughter already has been placed in two foster homes and has now spent more than half of her short life away from her parents as they try to convince social workers they are worthy.

+Meanwhile, they say they're running out of money in the fight for their daughter.
+With barely enough left for food from Andrew Hackney’s wages at a local grocery store, he had to shut off his monthly cell phone service.
+They’re struggling to pay for the legal fees and gas money needed to attend appointments required of them.

-In February, she was diagnosed with a disorder that can disrupt her sense of taste, according to Andrew Hackney’s lawyer, Robin Frank, who added that the girl still struggles to eat, even in foster care.
+In February, their daughter was diagnosed with a disorder that can disrupt her sense of taste, according to Andrew Hackney’s lawyer, Robin Frank, who added that the girl has continued to struggle to eat, even in foster care.

+All they have for now are twice-weekly visits that last a few hours before she’s taken away again.
+Lauren Hackney’s voice breaks as she worries her daughter may be adopted and soon forget her own family.
+They say they yearn to do what many parents take for granted — put their child to sleep at night in her own bed.

-“I really want to get my kid back,” Andrew Hackney said.
+“I really want to get my kid back.
+I miss her, and especially holding her.
+And of course, I miss that little giggly laugh,” Andrew Hackney said, as his daughter sprang toward him with excitement during a recent visit.
 “It hurts a lot.
 You have no idea how bad.”

 Burke reported from San Francisco.
 Associated Press video journalist Jessie Wardarski and photojournalist Maye-E Wong in Pittsburgh contributed to this report.